lgreski/datasciencectacontent/markdown/pml-ghPagesSetup.md

 Since *The Data Scientist's Toolbox* is a prerequesite for this course, this article expects students to already have git installed on their local machine, and that they have completed the peer reviewed assignment that requires students to work with git and github.

-For information on how to install and configure git and github, please review the relevenat content int the *Git and Github* section of the *Data Scientist's Toolbox* page on the [Data Science Specialization Website](http://datasciencespecialization.github.io/toolbox/).
+For information on how to install and configure git and github, please review the relevant content int the *Git and Github* section of the *Data Scientist's Toolbox* page on the [Data Science Specialization Website](http://datasciencespecialization.github.io/toolbox/).

 ### Step 1: Create a Github Repository for Practical Machine Learning